Import and explore a map

 Add data from ArcGIS Online

-- In the Contents pane, right-click Mali_WaterBodies and choose Remove.
+- Right-click Mali_WaterBodies and choose Remove.

 - Open the Catalog pane.